fossasia/susi_server/README.rst

     > bin/upgrade.sh

 *********
-Where can I download ready-built releases of Susi AI?
+Where can I download ready-built releases of SUSI.AI?
 *********

 The latest binary built can be downloaded from http://download.susi.ai/susi_server/susi_server_binary_latest.tar.gz

-To run susi, do:
+To run SUSI.AI, do:
 tar xfz susi_server_binary_latest.tar.gz
 cd susi_server_binary_latest
 java -server -Xmx200m -jar build/libs/susi_server-all.jar

 *********
-How do I install Susi AI with Docker on Google Cloud?
+How do I install SUSI.AI with Docker on Google Cloud?
 *********

-To install Susi AI with Docker on Google Cloud please refer to the `Susi Docker installation readme </docs/installation/installation_docker_gcloud.md>`__.
+To install SUSI.AI with Docker on Google Cloud please refer to the `Susi Docker installation readme </docs/installation/installation_docker_gcloud.md>`__.

 *********
-How do I install Susi AI with Docker on AWS?
+How do I install SUSI.AI with Docker on AWS?
 *********

-To install Susi AI with Docker on AWS please refer to the `Susi Docker installation readme </docs/installation/installation_docker_aws.md>`__.
+To install SUSI.AI with Docker on AWS please refer to the `Susi Docker installation readme </docs/installation/installation_docker_aws.md>`__.

 *********
-How do I install Susi AI with Docker on Bluemix?
+How do I install SUSI.AI with Docker on Microsoft Azure?
 *********

-To install Susi AI with Docker on Bluemix please refer to the `Susi Docker installation readme </docs/installation/installation_docker_bluemix.md>`__.
+To install SUSI.AI with Docker on Azure please refer to the `Susi Docker installation readme </docs/installation/installation_docker_azure.md>`__.

 *********
-How do I install Susi AI with Docker on Microsoft Azure?
+How do I install SUSI.AI with Docker on Digital Ocean?
 *********

-To install Susi AI with Docker on Azure please refer to the `Susi Docker installation readme </docs/installation/installation_docker_azure.md>`__.
+To install SUSI.AI with Docker on Digital Ocean please refer to the `Susi Docker installation readme </docs/installation/installation_docker_digitalocean.md>`__.

 *********
-How do I install Susi AI with Docker on Digital Ocean?
+How do I deploy SUSI.AI with Heroku?
 *********

-To install Susi AI with Docker on Digital Ocean please refer to the `Susi Docker installation readme </docs/installation/installation_docker_digitalocean.md>`__.

-*********
-How do I deploy Susi AI with Heroku?
-*********

 You can easily deploy to Heroku by clicking the Deploy to Heroku button above.
-To install Susi AI using Heroku Toolbelt, please refer to the `Susi Heroku installation readme </docs/installation/installation_heroku.md>`__.
+To install SUSI.AI using Heroku Toolbelt, please refer to the `Susi Heroku installation readme </docs/installation/installation_heroku.md>`__.

 *********
-How do I deploy Susi AI with cloud9?
+How do I deploy SUSI.AI with cloud9?
 *********

-To install Susi AI with cloud9 please refer to the `Susi cloud9 installation readme </docs/installation/installation_cloud9.md>`__.
+To install SUSI.AI with cloud9 please refer to the `Susi cloud9 installation readme </docs/installation/installation_cloud9.md>`__.

 *********
-How do I setup Susi AI on Eclipse?
+How do I setup SUSI.AI on Eclipse?
 *********

-To install Susi AI on Eclipse, please refer to the `Susi Eclipse readme </docs/installation/eclipseSetup.md>`__.
+To install SUSI.AI on Eclipse, please refer to the `Susi Eclipse readme </docs/installation/eclipseSetup.md>`__.

 *********
-How do I run Susi AI?
+How do I run SUSI.AI?
 *********

 -  build Susi (you need to do this only once, see above)